 - Create a well in the centre of your dry mixture and slowly pour in some of the wet mixture.
 Start to stir in the centre, adding more wet mixture as it is needed.
 There is no need to scrape from the edge immediately.
 This way if combining the mixture may take a bit longer but it prevents lumps forming and keeps it smooth.

 This is the fun part!
-Here are a few serving suggestions:
+There are no rules for what to put on your pancakes, but here are a few serving suggestions:

 - Butter – this is Jonathan’s topping of choice.
 Simple but delicious!